 Honestly, this little cake makes quite the impression.
 Perfect for parties, brunches, showers or dessert and then breakfast the next morning!
 When a cake is made with oranges, eggs and almonds, there is no reason not to eat it for breakfast.

-Upside Down Orange Almond Cake #orangealmondcake #bloodoranges #grainfree #dairyfree #lowcarb
+Upside Down Orange Almond Cake with a slice removed

 Don’t Be Nervous About Turning That Cake Upside Down…I Got You!

-To make ‘the flip’ foolproof I use a springform pan and parchment paper.
-If you don’t have a spring form pan, that’s ok too.
-Parchment and a good 9″ round cake pan will work too.
+To make ‘the flip’ foolproof I use a parchment paper.and a good 9″ round cake pan.
 You’ll just need to follow the tips in the recipe below to ensure success.

 The Recipe: Upside Down Orange Almond Cake

 Tips and what you need: Regular almond meal works fine for this recipe but “fine” almond meal works even better!
 If making the low carb version, you will need Lankanto 1 for 1 monk fruit sweetener.
-I almost always recommend using parchment paper when baking but for this recipe it’s a must!
-It not only prevents sticking but makes the turning process easier.
-I also recommend a springform pan, but if you don’t have on you can use a 9″ round cake pan and pray.
-(Just kidding, you’ve got this!)
-You will need a blender and as always a good knife!
+I almost always recommend using parchment paper when baking, but for this recipe it’s a must!
+It not only prevents sticking but makes the turning “upside down” process easier.
+You can use a 9″ round cake pan.
+You will need a blender .

 Upside Down Orange Almond Cake